Babyhamsta/Aimmy/README.md

 Join our Discord: https://discord.gg/Aimmy

-If you want to show Aimmy to your friends, check our our website: https://supercomet.cc/
+If you want to show Aimmy to your friends, send them to our website: https://supercomet.cc/

 ## Table of Contents
 [What is the purpose of Aimmy?](#what-is-the-purpose-of-aimmy) | [How does Aimmy Work?](#how-does-aimmy-work) | [Features](#features) | [Setup](#setup) | [How is Aimmy better than similar AI-Based tools?](#how-is-aimmy-better-than-similar-ai-based-tools) | [What is the Web Model?](#what-is-the-web-model) | [How do I train my own model?](#how-do-i-train-my-own-model) | [How do I upload my model to the "Downloadable Models" menu](#how-do-i-upload-my-model-to-the-downloadable-models-menu)